JustinPatenaude/balticathletics/promotions.md

     - Game instructions (in English or French)

     FITB approved!
 Drawn steel tube with rounded corners and a strong foldable support mechanism keeps the frame stable during play.
+10 angle adjustments on bar.
 Net is held by 52 steel “S” hooks spread around the frame.
 Non-marking guards at the bottom.
 Frame size is 1 m x 1 m and features rust-proof steel net rings.

     FOB Winnipeg
 - title: Traditions 209 Starting Pistol